 Both this course and Women’s Health and Hormones Part I are prerequisites to taking Dr. Welch’s Mentorship program, even if you are a seasoned Ayurvedic professional.

-Note on the difference between the Healthier Hormones online course and this one: There is little overlap between the two.
+Note on the differences, and some similarities between the Healthier Hormones online course, taught by Dr. Welch but hosted by Yogahealer. com and this course: There is little overlap between the two.
 If you are an Ayurvedic practitioner that has taken either Healthier Hormones or Women’s Health & Hormones Part I, this would be a good course.
 Women’s Health & Hormones Part I is especially good, as Part II–this course– was taught live the day after Part I ended, so it was specifically designed to follow that specific course.
 But Healthier Hormones does have the prerequisite information.

 Much gratitude to Qumaru Nisa for shooting and editing the video for this course, to Allison Morse and the staff of The Ayurvedic Center of Vermont for hosting the live workshop in May 2019, and to Barn2 for helping us navigate the complexities of delivering a smooth online educational experience.